 The Paleo Diet was first introduced in the 1970′s by Dr. Walter L. Voegtlin, but became popularized in the last few years by the publication of books by Dr. Loren Cordain, Robb Wolf and Mark Sisson, among others.
 It’s based on the belief that evolution is a slow process, and our bodies haven’t evolved to handle the modern diet.
 In fact, our bodies haven’t evolved past the hunter-gatherer stage, so that ancient diet is the best for optimal health.
 This community has two segments: those who follow the diet for weight loss, and those who are seeking solutions to their health problems, although there is overlap between the two groups.
 Those seeking weight loss often eat a low-carb version of the diet and practice intermittent fasting, as well as intensive exercise programs such as Crossfit.
 Those coming to the diet for health reasons approach it differently, and the community has developed an autoimmune protocol to specifically help ease the symptoms of autoimmune disorders.
 The protocol is based on the research of Cordain, and was published for the first time by Wolf in his book, The Paleo Solution.
 Since then, it has been modified based on the feedback of members of the paleo community with autoiummune issues, and now looks like this.
 It’s a temporary elimination/provocation diet, where people learn which foods are inflammation triggers for them.

 The Wahls Diet was created by a physician, Dr. Terry Wahls, who was diagnosed with Multiple Sclerosis in the year 2000 and within 3 years was dependent on a wheelchair, in spite of following the conventional treatment of chemotherapy and immunosuppressant drugs.
 Since medication wasn’t halting the progression of her disease, she looked for answers elsewhere and used her scientific background to research the effect of nutrition on her condition.
 In 2007, she developed a diet that was designed to feed her mitochondria, the units in every cell of the body that provide the energy for nerve impulses.
 (In MS, nerve conduction is impeded.)
 After one year on the diet, she no longer needed the wheelchair and was able to bike 18 miles.
 The diet she created is very similar to the Paleo and GAPS Diets, with one special focus: specific and copious amounts of vegetables, to meet the body’s optimal nutritional needs through food.
 (The other diets include vegetables, but the Wahls Diet prioritizes them.)
-The Wahls Diet can be implemented all at once, or approached in 4 phases.
-Her book, The Wahls Protocol, is due out in 2014.
+The Wahls Diet has 3 levels, to help people transition to healthier eating.
+Her book, The Wahls Protocol, was published in 2014.
 The Wahls Diet continues to evolve as she learns more through her own healing journey and the experiences of her patients.

 How are the diets the same?
 Where do they differ?